ayobamiadepoju/Working-with-Generics/README.md

 ## Features

 1. **Odd Number Check**
-    - Counts how many odd numbers are in a collection.
+    - Counts how many odd numbers(integers that are not divisible by 2) are in a collection.
     - Prints all odd numbers.

 2. **Prime Number Check**
-    - Counts how many prime numbers are in a collection.
+    - Counts how many prime numbers(integers greater than 1 that have exactly two distinct positive divisors: 1 and themselves) are in a collection.
     - Prints all prime numbers.

 3. **Palindrome Number Check**
-    - Counts how many palindrome numbers are in a collection.
+    - Counts how many palindrome numbers(integers that remain the same when their digits are reversed) are in a collection.
     - Prints all palindrome numbers.

 ---